Short-Term Let Regulations UK 2026: Complete Guide for Holiday Let Hosts

 Enforcement

 Fire and Rescue Services can inspect your property.
 Non-compliance carries unlimited fines, potential prosecution, and in serious cases imprisonment under the Regulatory Reform (Fire Safety) Order 2005.
+For the practical detail — risk assessments, alarm specifications, and what platforms now require — see our holiday let fire safety requirements guide.

 Gas Safety